 If you are experiencing severe economic hardship due to unforeseen circumstances, you must meet with an International Center advisor to discuss your specific situation.
 Severe economic hardship may be the result of unforeseen events such as unexpected medical expenses, financial hardship experienced by your J-1 funding sponsor, economic crises in your home country, or similar situations.
 This type of employment authorization, if approved, allows you to work off-campus up to 20 hours per week while school is in session (or over 20 hours per week during summer vacations), in any job that will help you with your financial needs.
 Authorizations are granted up to one year or until the end of your J-1 program, whichever comes first.

 J-1 Academic Training is training that is related to your major field of study as indicated on your Form DS-2019.
 Academic Training may take place either during studies (pre-completion Academic Training) or immediately after completion of studies (post-completion Academic Training).
-The purpose of Academic Training is not employment but rather to provide practical opportunities that complement your studies in a particular field or major.
+The primary purpose of Academic Training should not be financial in nature, but to gain practical opportunities that complement your J-1 program and studies in a particular field or major.
+Training experiences can take the form of paid employment, internships, or practicum experiences.

 J-1 Academic Training is paid or unpaid training that is related to your J-1 program of study.
 Academic Training may take place either during or immediately after your J-1 program of study.